himanshugarg/alt-text/README.md

+# Week 4

+## Transforming word vectors

+In the previous week, I showed you how we can plot word vectors.
+Now, you will see how you can take a word vector and learn a mapping that will allow you to translate words by learning a "transformation matrix".

+Note that the word "chat" in french means cat.
+You can learn that by taking the  vector [1, 0, 1] corresponding to "cat" in english, multiplying it by a matrix that you learn and then you can use cosine similarity between the output and all the french vectors.
+You should see that the closest result is the vector [2, 3, 3] which corresponds to "chat".

+XR ~ Y

+[ [cat   vector], [...   vector], [zebra vector] ] R ~ [["chat" vecteur], [... vecteur], ["zebresse" vecteur]]

+Note that X corresponds to the matrix of english word vectors and Y corresponds to the matrix of french word vectors.
+R is the mapping matrix.

+Steps required to learn R:

+Initialize R

+For loop

+    Loss  = \| XR-Y \|_F

+    g = \frac{d}{dR} Loss

+    R = R- \alpha*g

+Here is an example to show you how the Frobenius norm works.

+\| XR-Y \|_F

+A = [[2, 2], [2, 2]]

+A_F = sqrt(2^2 + 2^2 + 2^2 + 2^2)\

+A_F = 4

+\|A\|_F = sqrt(sum of squares of all terms of A)

+In summary you are making use of the following:

+XR≈Y

+minimize {∥XR−Y∥_F}^2

+## K-nearest neighbours

+After you have computed the output of XRXRXR you get a vector.
+You then need to find the most similar vectors to your output.
+Here is a visual example:

+The word "hello" multiplied by the R matrix gives a transformed vector.
+The words similar to the transformed vector are "salut", "bonjour" in French.

+In the video, we mentioned if you were in San Francisco, and you had friends all over the world,  you would want to find the nearest neighbors.
+To do that it might be expensive to go over all the countries one at a time.
+So we will introduce hashing to show you how you can do a look up much faster.
 # Week 3
 ## Vector Space Models
 Vector spaces are fundamental in many applications in NLP.
 If you were to represent a word, document, tweet, or any form of text, you will probably be encoding it as a vector.
 These vectors are important in tasks like information extraction, machine translation, and chatbots.
 Vector spaces could also be used to help you identify relationships between words as follows: